nfelnlp/toolboxd/README.md

 ```
 The `-c` flag is for updating the ratings in case they changed after a rewatch or adding the rating few days after simply logging it (rating 0).
 It makes absolutely sure that no movie is ignored and also keeps the ratings in case someone deleted them (to 0).

+Other flags:
+- `-u` : Username to retrieve ratings (from network) for.
+Without it, the default user is selected.
+- `-new` : Only retrieve newly added users and do not check already existing users in the database for new ratings.
+- `-w` : Sleep timer in seconds after each request.

 ## Find out popular movies with your friends since last update